Dear Early Childhood Educators,

 A password is not automatically generated when registering.
 The participant must accept the course invitation emailed to them after registering to set up their account and password.

-Participants can submit registry surveys until April 30, 2021 at 11:59 pm*.
+Participants can submit registry surveys until May 7, 2023 at 11:59 pm*.
 Upon verification that participants attended the session and completed surveys, the information will be sent to WI and IL Registries for processing.
+Due to the high number of registry surveys submitted, it may take up to 30 days for information to be processed.
 Participants will be able to view registry information by accessing their registry accounts.

 Yes!
 There are discussion boards connected to each session and we also have interactive discussion boards for people to respond to different prompts/questions.
 Feel free to post and/or engage with other conference participants.